Carpenter ants get their name because they excavate wood in

 order to build their nests.
 Their excavation results in smooth tunnels inside the wood.
 These are large ants ranging in size from one-quarter inch for a worker ant to up to three-quarters inch for All species of carpenter ants mainly attack wood that is or has been wet and damaged by mold.
-Even though these ants first invade wet, decayed wood, they may soon begin building paths through dry, undamaged wood.
+Even though these black carpenter ants first invade wet, decayed wood, they may soon begin building paths through dry, undamaged wood.
 They usually come into buildings through cracks around doors, windows, or through holes for wires.
 They will also crawl along overhead wires, shrubs, or tree limbs that touch the building far above the ground.